Skip to main content

 To view the processing steps in the Archive PDF/A workflows, see PDF/A workflow steps.

-The convert mode defines the document that are converted (Convert option) and are skipped (removed) from the result.
-When removing documents, a warning (Skip with Warning option) or an informational message (Skip option) is generated.
+Define which documents the PDF/A-2 workflow converts (Convert option) and skips (removes) from the result using the Convert mode for child documents (attachments) configuration.
+When removing documents, the Conversion Service generates a warning (Skip with Warning option) or an informational message (Skip option).

-The convert mode can be determined based on the type of the child document, its filename, or the type of its parent document.
-For example, by default Office files are converted to PDF/A, executables are removed, and other non-convertible documents are removed with a warning.
+Using the Convert mode for child documents (attachments), you can define rules based on the child document type, its filename, or the type of its parent document.
+Based on these parameters, you can configure the PDF/A-2 workflow to convert, keep, or skip(remove) various child documents.
+For example, by default, the PDF/A-2 workflow converts Microsoft Office files to PDF/A, removes executables, and removes other non-convertible documents with a warning.

 The collect mode defines how a converted document and its child documents are combined.
 The collect mode can be specified for each document type individually.